LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 [1] 5.5
 ```

-Matrices (10/) - Replacement
+matrices (10/) - Replacement
 ========================================================

-As with vectors, Matrices can have their elements replaced
+As with vectors, matrices can have their elements replaced

 ```r
 narrowMatrix